slash4-de/openstack/source/day3.rst

 	h.
 Click Copy Object.

-Thats it! you copied objects beteen containers.
+Thats it! you copied objects between containers.
 Now let's talk about securing the VM instances:

 3. Tightening Your Security
 ---------------------------------------------